-Every employer in California is required to have an effective Injury and Illness Prevention Program (IIPP).
-This is the the basic safety program for your workplace, addresses the workplace hazards your employees face each day, and must be in writing.
+Every employer in California is required to have an effective Injury and Illness Prevention Program, or IIPP.
+This is the basic safety program for your workplace, addresses the workplace hazards your employees face each day, and must be in writing.
 Take a look at Cal/OSHA’s guidelines for creating an IIPP.
 Having an IIPP is not only California law — it’s a matter of common sense.

-In addition to compliance with Cal/OSHA’s IIPP requirement, implementing an effective plan can help you:
+In addition to compliance with Cal/OSHA’s requirement, implementing an effective and successful IIPP can help you:

 - Prevent workplace injuries.

 - Lower your workers’ compensation rates.

 - Improve the bottom line of your business.

 The nine elements below are a roadmap to making that happen at your business:

 - Putting a plan in writing and making sure that it reflects what you actually do.

 - Designating a person in charge of the program.

 - Ensuring that everyone—including the boss—follows the rules of the program.